fidraC/School-Blog-Template/README.md

 @Me
 - Make modular
   - Use JSON config file for departments and admins
-  - Make school name in navbar also configurable through config file
   - Use markdown for index pages and allow admin to edit through admin interface directly
 - Delete comments table from sql
-- Create new organization and fork this repo for offical YCISCQ website
-- Make this repo into generic one for future reference

 @Postponed
 - Information on student leader bodies